Hyperbolic energy and Maskit gluings: Hyperbolic mass

 This is true for all dimensions $n \ge 3$.

-A more detailed presentation of the spherical case can be found in~\cite{ChDelayHPETv1}, and note that most of the work there arose from the necessity to control the direction of the momenta $\benmom_a$.
+A more detailed presentation of the spherical case can be found in~\cite{ChDelayHPETv1}, and we note that most of the work there arose from the necessity to control the direction of the momenta $\benmom_a$ under the gluing-in of the exactly-hyperbolic region.

+We take this opportunity to comment on the approach to the positive energy theorem in \cite{ChDelayHPETv1}.
+The argument did not cover the case $n=3$ because the estimates on the perturbation of the energy-momentum of the metric deformed as in \cite{ChDelayExotic} were not sufficiently strong to conclude.
+In dimension $n=4$ the argument there applied at the price of a very careful examination of the error terms.
+Proposition~\ref{P21V22.1} below, with $\psi_i$ independent of $i$, leads to the following improvement of the analysis in \cite[Remark~2.1]{ChDelayHPETv1}: